ssmtdatta/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

+>> **Sublime.**
->> **Sublime.**  I use it regularly mainly because of it's color coding schemes and auto-completion Plus its free
+I use it regularly mainly because of its color coding schemes.

+Few interestign features:
+* Auto-completion suggestions
+* Auto-indentation
+* Search and replace all occurrences at the same time

+Keyboard shorcuts:
+* Indent/unindent
+* Comment/uncomment
+* Select lines/words